Super Bowl trailer for Marvel's The Falcon and the Winter Soldier gets punchy

-Disney Plus treated Super Bowl viewers to a big new trailer for The Falcon and The Winter Soldier, and March 19 can't come soon enough.
-Take a look at Sebastian Stan and Anthony Mackie as the next best Marvel Cinematic Universe team-up, featuring friendly banter, competition and even a staring contest, below.
+Disney Plus treated Super Bowl viewers to a big new trailer for The Falcon and The Winter Soldier on Sunday, and March 19 can't come soon enough.
+Take a look below at Sebastian Stan and Anthony Mackie as the next best Marvel Cinematic Universe team-up, featuring friendly banter, competition and even a staring contest.

 The Falcon and the Winter Soldier will debut on Disney Plus with a six-episode run as part of the MCU's Phase 4, picking up after the events of Avengers: Endgame when Anthony Mackie's Sam Wilson, aka The Falcon, takes over the Captain America shield.
 Sebastian Stan returns as Bucky Barnes, aka The Winter Soldier, and the pair team up on a globe-trotting mission to take down an anarchist group called the Flag-Smashers.